deep-madhvani/HandWrittenDigitRecognition/README.md

 # HandWrittenDigitRecognition
-added code for hand written digit recognition using tensorflow and pytorch
+This repository is for the code I wrote for hand written digit recognition of the scikit-learn digit dataset using pytorch and tensorflow.